PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 order, shared state scopes, duplicate-transpose policy, callback-only ownership, and route positions remain unchanged.
 No additional scan, copy, aggregation, or result consumer was introduced.

+The recurrent-alias indexed equivalence test obtains its legacy producer and consumer scans from `core.model_ir_utils`, which is the canonical owner after the lowerer compatibility imports were removed.
+Its monkeypatched rescan blocker targets that same module.
+No production compatibility re-export is reintroduced solely for a test.